aryachiranjeev/D-LORD/README.md

 It has been observed that YoloV5Face greater Mean IOU(mIOU) for all distances 5m(96%), 7m(92%), 10m(89%), 15m(85%) as compared to other Face detction algorithms.

 ## Frame Selection
-For selecting best frames for face recognition, three algorithms have been tested:
+For selecting best frames for face recognition, we divided the video into four parts based on the distances upto 5m, 7m, 10m, 15m.
+From each part we select 3 frames on the bases of three frame selection algorithms that have been used:
 1. DWT
    Github link -
    This algorithm took 7.90 ms per frame